mprib/project_euler/README.md

-# project_euler
+# Project Euler

-Project Euler Challenges in R
+Solving math problems for fun in R. A nice way to pass the time.